-The "THROTTLE ONLY" button on the remote control allows the operator to increase engine RPM for warm-up without shifting the engines into gear.
+The "THROTTLE ONLY" button on the face of the controller allows the operator to increase engine RPM for warm-up without shifting the engines into gear.

-Be sure that the gear shift and throttle control levers are in the NEUTRAL position.
+• Be sure that the gear shift/ throttle control levers are in the NEUTRAL position.

-- Press and hold the "THROTTLE ONLY" button while moving the control handle ahead to the forward position. - Hold in the button until the horn sounds twice and the neutral lights start flashing.
-The flashing lights indicate that "THROTTLE ONLY" is engaged. - Advance the control handles to increase engine RPM.

-NOTE: Engine RPM is limited to prevent engine damage.

-• To disengage, return the control handles back to the neutral position and press the "THROTTLE ONLY" button
+Press and hold the "THROTTLE ONLY" button while moving the control handle ahead to the forward position.

+- Hold in the button until the horn sounds twice and the neutral lights start flashing.
+The flashing lights indicate that throttle only is 'engaged. - Advance the control handles to increase engine RPM.
+Engine RPM is limited to prevent engine damage. - To disengage, return the control handles back to the neutral position.